-(Class of shares, etc.) Acquisition of common stock subject to Article 155 Paragraph 3 of the Companies Act and acquisition of common stock subject to Article 155 Paragraph 7 of the Companies Act
+(Class of shares, etc.) Acquisition of common stock subject to Article 155 Paragraph 3 of the Companies Act and acquisition of common stock subject to Article 155

-- Acquisition by resolution of shareholders meeting Not applicable. - (2) Acquisition by resolution of board of directors meeting
+- Paragraph 7 of the Companies Act - (1) Acquisition by resolution of shareholders meeting Not applicable. - (2) Acquisition by resolution of board of directors meeting

-Classification Number of shares (Shares) Total amount (Yen) Details of the resolution at board of directors meeting (held on May 19, 2022) (Repurchase period May 20, 2022 to May 19, 2023) 33,000,000 30,000,000,000 Treasury shares acquired before the current fiscal year Treasury shares acquired during the current fiscal year - Total number and amount of remaining resolution shares Unexercised ratio as of the end of the current fiscal year (%) - Treasury shares acquired during the current period Unexercised ratio as of the date of submission (%) 100.00 100.00
+Classification Number of shares (Shares) Total amount (Yen) Details of the resolution at board of directors meeting (held on May 19, 2022) (Repurchase period May 20, 2022 to May 19, 2023) 33,000,000 30,000,000,000 Treasury shares acquired before the current fiscal year Treasury shares acquired during the current fiscal year 14,612,500 29,999,962,900 Total number and amount of remaining resolution shares 18,387,500 37,100 Unexercised ratio as of the end of the current fiscal year (%) 55.72 0.00 Treasury shares acquired during the current period Unexercised ratio as of the date of submission (%) 55.72 0.00

-(3) Acquisition not based on resolution of shareholders meeting or board of directors meeting
+(3) Acquisition not based on resolution of shareh olders meeting or board of d irectors meeting

-Classification Number of shares (Shares) Total amount (Thousands of yen) Treasury shares acquired during the current fiscal year 502 1,021 Treasury shares acquired during the current period - -
+Classification Number of shares (Shares) Total amount Classification Number of shares (Shares) (Thousands of yen) Treasury shares acquired during the current fiscal year 458 926 Treasury shares acquired during the current period

-- (Notes) 1.
-Treasury shares acquired during the current period does not include shares of less than one unit purchased between June 1, 2022, and the filing date of the Annual Securities Report. - 2.
-Treasury shares acquired as represented here does not include common stock acquired by the officer compensation BIP trust.
+(Notes) 1.
+Treasury shares acquired during the current period does not include shares of less than one unit purchased between June 1, 2023, and the filing date of the Annual Securities Report.

+2. Treasury shares acquired as represented here does not include common stock acquired by the officer compensation BIP trust.